Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

     * The developer used W3C CSS validation service and W3C Markup validation service to check the validity of their code.

-Client stories Testing
+#### Common paths

 Most common paths through the website:

-* Home > Videos
+##### Home > Videos

-* Home > Shop > Product
+##### Home > Shop > Product

     * A back button was added to each product page to ensure that site visitors can easily return to the shop page.
 A link in the navbar also has this functionality, the second button was added as it follows modern online shopping conventions.

-* Home > Contact
+##### Home > Contact

-#### Testing client's stories outlined in the readme:
+#### Testing client's stories outlined in the UX section:

 1. As a new visitor to the website, I want to be able to navigate the site easily and be able to find what I want quickly.

-    i.
-No matter what page a new visitor lands on, they're able to easily find and use the navigation bar. ii.The logo image is a link that always leads back to the Homepage. iii.The landing section of the homepage contains a desription of the music label, their genre and location.
+    * No matter what page a new visitor lands on, they're able to easily find and use the navigation bar.
+    * The logo image and hero title are links that always lead back to the homepage.
+    * The landing section of the homepage contains a desription of the music label, their genre and location.

-2. As a new visitor to the site, I am interested in a specific artist on the label.
+2. As a new visitor to the site, I want to be able to find specific artists.

-    i.
-On the home page, all artist's profiles are grouped together in order to aid the site visitor find the indended artist quickly.
+    * On the home page, artist's profiles are grouped together in order to aid the site visitor find the indended artist quickly and provide the scope of the label.

-3. As a new visitor to the website, I want to find some personal information for each artist so I can understand their lyrics better.
+3. As a new visitor to the website, I want to be able read some personal information relating to each artist so I can understand their lyrics in context.

-    i.
-Each artist profile contains a concise biography and their latest video release.
+    * Each artist profile contains a concise biography and their latest video release.

-4. As a fan, I want the ability to purchase digital copies of their music.
+4. As a fan, I want the ability to purchase physical/digital copies of their music.

-    i.
-On the homepage, each artist's profile has a link to their bandcamp page where potential customers can purchase their music digitally.
+    * On the homepage, each artist's profile has a link to their bandcamp page where potential customers can purchase their music digitally.
+    * Within shop.html , physical media will be available for sale once it is in stock.

-5. As a potential employer, I would like to see what previous events they have done in order to make a wise business decision.
+5. As a potential employer, I would like the ability to see previous events they have done in order to make a more calculated business decision on whether to hire one of the label's artists.

-    i.
-The events section on the homepage outlines previous events that the label has taken part in as well as any upcoming gigs planned.
+    * The events section on the homepage outlines previous events that the label has taken part in as well as any upcoming gigs planned.

-6. As a potential customer, I would like to view their merchandise with clearly indicated pricing.
+6. As a potential customer, I would like the ability to view their merchandise with clearly indicated pricing.

-    i.
-In the shop, prices are outlined for each product once you hover over them.
+    * In the shop, prices are outlined for each product once you hover over them.
 Also within the product page, the current and previous product price is clearly outlined.

 ## Bugs Discovered: